music-encoding/guidelines/_guidelines-v3/18-performances/01-perfElements.md

 The [when]({{ site.baseurl }}/{{ page.version }}/elements/when.html){:.link_odd_elementSpec} element identifies a particular point in time during the playback of a media file, such as an audio recording.

-{% include plainExample.html example="./v3/examples/performances/performances-sample308.xml" valid="true" %}
+{% include plainExample.html example="examples/performances/performances-sample308.xml" valid="true" version=page.version %}

 Time points may be identified in absolute terms as above; that is, in hours, minutes, and